OF YOUR STAY

 Climb a volcano!

 Enjoy fabulous views from the rim of Calderon Hondo, a short drive from Corralejo.
-It's a 45' climb up one of two routes (easier or steeper) with the crater only revealing itself as you reach the top.
+It's a 45' walk along a clear path with the crater only revealing itself as you reach the top.

-Directions: Turn right at first roundabout in Lajares, onto Calle Majanicho.
-Continue to 'Camel Parking' sign.
+Directions: Head for Lajares, and turn right at first roundabout immediately before the village onto Calle Majanicho.
+Continue to 'Camel Parking' sign, about a mile.
 Park and follow everyone else north along path Cam Calderas.
 Wear trainers, take water.
-Can be very windy at top if walk up the steeper path, which has much better views.
+Can be windy at the top.

 Visit Betancuria